 Flutes and piccolos are delicate instruments that require the precise alignment of all parts to play well.
-We offer several levels of service for your instrument, including everything from playing condition repairs to complete overhauls.
+We offer several levels of service for your instrument, from playing condition repair to complete overhauls.

 Wanted to let you know our daughter said “Mom – he made the flutes so shiny and beautiful!
 Thank you for taking them to him.”
 I thought you deserved to hear that.
 Thank you very much and am I sure we will see you in the future.

 It is playing great down to the low C. Thanks again.